 - 5. Review the issue list for any new bugs that will not be fixed in this release.
 Add them to doc/user/known-issues.rst - 6.
 Check for new authors (git log --format='%aN' v2.0... | sort -u lists all committers since the v2.0 tag).
 Update .mailmap to normalize their email address and name spelling.
-If they want to opt out update the list- Makefile targets to exclude them.
+If they want to opt out update the list-\ Makefile targets to exclude them.
 Run make list-citation and adapt the output to the relevant parts of CITATION, setup.py, doc/index.rst. - 7.
-Verify that the build is clean: https://api.travis-ci.org/dib-lab/khmer.svg?branch=master and then tag the release candidate with the new version number prefixed by the letter 'v':

-- 8. Run through the API examples to verify they are still valid.
+Verify that the build is clean: https://api.travis-ci.org/dib-lab/khmer.svg?branch=master - 8.
+Run through the API examples to verify they are still valid.
 You need to install khmer to do this, use for example your normal development setup/virtualenv for that. - 9.
 Set your new version number and release candidate: